-- Rates increased by net \$6 million on 2022/23 forecast because of property/assessment growth and waste charge set at cost recovery increased by \$1.1 million reflect contract inflation, new tender pricing, State landfill levy increased by 8% - significantly above inflation, and new Multi-Unit Dwelling FOGO and Communal Hubs.
-Despite a 3.50 per cent rates cap increase set by the Victorian Government, general rates to increase by only 2.80 per cent in recognition of cost of living pressure faced by the Community. - 2.
+- Rates increased by net \$3.1 million on 2022/23 forecast because of property/assessment growth and waste charge set at cost recovery increased by \$1.1 million reflect contract inflation, new tender pricing, State landfill levy increased by 8% - significantly above inflation, and new Multi-Unit Dwelling FOGO and Communal Hubs.
+A 3.50 per cent rates cap increase set by the Victorian Government is offset by a one-off 3.5% rates rebate. - 2.
 Parking Revenue (Fees & Fines) increased by \$2.8 million on 2022/23 forecast with most of the COVID-19 pandemic impact removed.
 There has been strong recovery in parking utilisation in the recent months. - 3.
-User Fees and Charges increased by \$2 million on 2022/23 forecast as services resume to normal levels of utilisation and including an average 3.75% increase on all user fees. - 4.
-Operating grants to decrease by \$4.9 million on 2022/23 Forecast mostly due to timing of receipt of grant income including the prepayments of 75% of the Victorian Grants Commission Financial Assistance Grants for 2023/24 and slight reductions due reduced utilisation numbers. - 5.
+User Fees and Charges increased by \$2.1 million on 2022/23 forecast as services resume to normal levels of utilisation and including an average 3.75% increase on all user fees. - 4.
+Operating grants to increase by \$0.4 million on 2022/23 Forecast mostly due to timing of receipt of grant income and slight reductions due reduced utilisation numbers.
+In previous years, the Victorian Grants Commission Financial Assistance Grants were prepaid. - 5.
 Contributions to decrease by \$1 million on 2022/23 based on lower development activities.
 Developer contributions fluctuate materially over financial years, subject to development milestones. - 6.
-Other income increasing by \$2.3 million on 2022/23 forecast mainly due to increased interest rates (investment earnings) and increased cash holdings. - 7.
-An increase in employee costs of \$8 million (\$6.7 million budget on budget) due to a 3.1% Enterprise Agreement increase, Superannuation Guarantee rate increase from 10.5% to 11% and the significant increase to industry rates set by the State Government used to calculate Council's Workcover Premium.
-There is minimal change to total FTE.
-Budget 2023/24 includes new FTEs mostly for project delivery, compliance & safety, service demand increases, and cost neutral (conversion of casual/agency budget, reprioritised within the organisation, and revenue generating).
+Other income increasing by \$2.5 million on 2022/23 forecast mainly due to increased interest rates (investment earnings) and increased cash holdings. - 7.
+An increase in employee costs of \$6.7 million (\$5.6 million budget on budget) due to a 3.1% Enterprise Agreement increase, Superannuation Guarantee rate increase from 10.5% to 11%.
+There is minimal change to total FTE. draft Budget 2023/24 includes new FTEs mostly for project delivery, compliance & safety, service demand increases, and cost neutral (conversion of casual/agency budget, reprioritised within the organisation, and revenue generating).
 We have included new targets to factor temporary vacancies/staff turnover in 2023/24 (such as aged-care services). - 8.
-Materials and services increase by net 2.6 million on 2022/23 forecast due to expected inflation at 4.5 per cent (1.0 per cent higher than rates cap of 3.50 per cent) and project deferrals from 2022/23 which has been partially offset by \$4.0 million reduction in operating projects, ongoing \$1.1 million efficiency savings and \$1.5 million of contracted operating expenditure re-classified as lease repayments due to underlying right-of-use assets in contract
+Materials and services decreasing by net \$0.7 million on 2022/23 forecast due to expected inflation at 4.5 per cent (1.0 per cent higher than rates cap of 3.50 per cent) which has been partially offset by \$4.0 million reduction in operating projects, ongoing \$1.1 million efficiency savings and \$1.5 million of contracted operating expenditure re-classified as lease repayments due to underlying right-of-use assets in contract